oldnomad/udotool/src/udotool.md

 ## Variables and environment

 `udotool` sets several global Tcl variables.
-Unless stated otherwise, modifying these variables in the script has no effect.
+Unless stated otherwise, modifying these variables in the script has no effect on execution.

 - **::udotool::debug** contains debug verbosity level.
 Modifying this variable may affect tracing Tcl commands, but has no effect on other